 My favourite character in the novel was Nolie.
 She’s the youngest sister (ten years junior to her sisters) and, at forty, has never left home or gotten married or done anything other than raise her dogs and sew aprons for all the neighbours.
 Yet Nolie has a deep wisdom and a beautiful way of looking at life.
 There were moments in the book when I connected with each of the sisters, but Nolie was the one whom I most wanted a happy ending for.

-For more information about the novel, visit Angela’s website or view the book trailer:
+For more information about the novel, visit Angela’s website.

 This book was provided for review courtesy of Glass Road Public Relations.
 All opinions expressed are my own.